AngelMunoz/Hox/markdown/reference/nodes.md

 ### Fragments

-These represent a "_parentless_" list of nodes.
+These represent a "_parentless_" collection of nodes.
 A concept that is not precisely present in HTML but it is quite popular in frontend frameworks by its versatility when composing nodes together, specially when you have a list of children that may agnostic to parent elements.

 ### AsyncNodes